barcode374/barcode374/README.md

 ## I'm Hizqeel Javed,

-I am Final Year Computer Science Student currently working on my FYP which is a Covid 19 Detector Using CT/X-Ray Scans.
+I am Final Year Computer Science Student currently working on my FYP which is a Covid 19 Detector based on CT/X-Ray Scans.

 I have experience working with JavaScript, PHP, Python, NodeJS, C++.

 ### 💼  I'm also Working as a Part Time Engineer:
 * Working as an Associate Software Engineer at CareAxiom/Caremerge.